Last Updated on

 Husky and Pug mix dogs are prone to several health issues.

-A healthy Siberian Husky-Pug cross has a lifespan of 12 to 15 years.
+As mentioned in the first paragraph a healthy Siberian Husky-Pug cross has a lifespan of 12 to 15 years.
 However, these hybrid dogs are also prone to some serious health issues, which they inherited from their parent breeds.

 Due to their Pug parentage, Hug mix dogs are predisposed to brachycephalic airway obstruction syndrome (BAOS).
 This condition causes breathing difficulties and chronic discomfort in Siberian Husky and Pug mix dogs that have short noses.
 If your Husky Pug Mix has this facial structure, he’ll struggle with exercise or even with running.